-The total time allocation for the senior secondary History curriculum will be approximately 270 hours of lesson time.
+The total time allocation for the senior secondary History curriculum will be approximately 250 hours of lesson time.
 The Compulsory Part will take up approximately 210 hours, and the Elective Part approximately 40 hours.
-There will be another 20 hours of lesson time for teachers to conduct learning activities such as museum visits and heritage tours in support of learning and teaching both inside and outside the classroom.

 Suggested time allocation for the Compulsory Part: approximately 210 hours.